What Is The Slope Of Vertical Line

 Cross-Disciplinary Applications

 The concept of an undefined slope is also relevant in other fields, such as physics and engineering.
-For example, in physics, understanding vertical motion under gravity involves analyzing velocities and accelerations that can become undefined at certain points.
+So for example, in physics, understanding vertical motion under gravity involves analyzing velocities and accelerations that can become undefined at certain points.
 In engineering, structural analysis of vertical supports requires understanding forces and stresses that can become infinitely large under specific conditions.

 Current Research